Hunger Ministry

 Campus Kitchens

-Each month, St. Paul's volunteers and families participating in our Hunger Ministry efforts are invited to enjoy a hot meal when they arrive to pick up their grocery items.
+Each month, St. Paul's volunteers and families participating in our Hunger Ministry efforts are invited to pick up a prepared meal when they arrive to pick up their grocery items.
 The dinner comes to us monthly through our partners at National UMC and their work with the Campus Kitchens Project.

 To learn more, visit https://www.campuskitchens.org/